lizhanmit/learning-notes/spark-streaming-note/spark-streaming-note.md

 #### `foreachRDD`

 One of the most important output operations is `foreachRDD`, which is generic approach of applying a function to each RDD in a DStream.
-Most commonly, it is used for sending RDDs to external systems.
-NOTE, it is executed in the driver process running the streaming application.
+Most commonly, it is used for sending RDDs to external systems. **NOTE**, it is executed in the driver process running the streaming application.

 ![foreachRDD.png](img/foreachRDD.png)

 The above code is not a good approach as the overhead of serialization and deserialization can be major over the network.
+(Connection is created on driver while "send" operation happens on executors.
+Thus, connection object needs to be sent across the network.)

 Optimize: